Request a Demo

 What is a Letter of Intent (LOI)?

-Defining a Letter of Intent
+What is a Letter of Intent?

-A Letter of Intent is a formal document that expresses the preliminary intentions of two or more parties entering into a business transaction.
+A letter of intent is a formal document that expresses the preliminary intentions of two or more parties entering into a business transaction.
 While often non-binding, it outlines the essential terms and conditions, providing a roadmap for further negotiations.

 This versatile tool outlines the key terms and intentions between parties, acting as a preliminary step before finalizing a binding contract.
 Whether you’re exploring a partnership, acquisition, or other business transaction, understanding the role of an LOI is essential in shaping a successful contractual outcome.